 : operator to do this (otherwise known as the cons operator).
 It prepends an element to a list of the same type.

-: operator is that it is right-associative.
-This means that everything on the right is evaluated first.
+: operator is right-associative, which means that everything on the right is given precedence and evaluated first.

-a as both input and output, the two types have to be the same (note that polymorphic types are lowercase while “normal” types are uppercase).
+a as both input and output suggests that the two types have to be the same (note that polymorphic types are lowercase while “normal” types are uppercase).

 In our equations, we specified that

 id x = x.
-This function just returns the value it was passed into, hence the reason why it’s called the identity function.
+This function just returns the value it was passed into, and so is called the identity function.

 Higher Order functions